michimarz/michimarz.github.io/thin-jar.md

-We can set the <scope> property in pom.xml as provided:
+We can set the "scope" property in pom.xml as provided:
 ```xml
 	<scope>provided</scope>
 ```